Zen-Reportz/zen_dash/change.md

+# 0.4.9
+- allow user to set retry count
+- allow user to show or hide right sidebar using cookie
+- fixed bug with form reactivity and submission

 # 0.4.8
 - Reactive support for form and button, following trigger name can be used. where name is name defined in form or button
     - `{name}_trigger`